Kraftcur/my-jeep-status/README.md

 **Note:** this README is directed towards Unix-based shell (e.g. mac, linux)

 1. Clone, Fork, or Download this Repository
-2. Make sure you have **Node.js** and **npm** installed on your system.
+2. Make sure you have `node`and `npm` installed on your system.
 [Install Node.js/npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

     Once you have those installed, check to make sure they are working by typing `node -v` and `npm -v` in the CLI.
 If versions show up, then you're ready for the next step.

-    If no versions are present terminate the CLI and try again.
+    If no versions are present `source` or terminate the CLI and try again.
 Otherwise revisit [Install Node.js/npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 3. Get a [Twilio](www.twilio.com/referral/bf6oIx) account if you dont already have one.
+This library allows us to send alerts, in this case text messages.
 A trial account will work fine as this app will only send a maximum of 4 text messages.
 (Trial account lets you send > 3500 texts).

     Once logged into Twilio, locate your account dashboard where you will find your `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`.
 Also on this page you will generate your `TWILIO_PHONE_NUMBER`.